|Frequently Asked Questions.|

 |EXAMS AND ROCK CHALLENGE TIMING|

 Students should check early to see if there may be a clash with an exam on a Rock Challenge® day.
-They should talk to their teacher(s) in that subject (and/or their school or college's Exams Officer) to see if they've got the date(s).
+In the first place they should talk to their teacher(s) in that subject (and/or their school or college's Exams Officer) to check through the dates with them.

 The next suggestion came from Roxanne, a team member at Driffield School, who pointed out in February 2005 that team members in England and Wales who were worried about possible Exam Clashes could check out the QCA's "find out your exam timetable" website..